What is low code? Definition, use cases, and benefits

 A low code development platform consists of three major components.

-2. Connectors: Depending on the low code platform, various kinds of connectors plug the platform into a variety of back-end services, databases, and APIs.
-These provide extensibility and increased functionality.
-Developers tend to prioritize connectors because the usefulness of a low code platform is directly tied to what it integrates with.
-Some early low code platforms are short on connection functionality, leaving developers with with unnecessary workarounds or missed requirements.
+Different low code tools use different connectors to plug into a variety of backend services, databases, and APIs.
+These connectors provide extensibility and production-grade functionality.
+Developers tend to care about supported connectors because they underpin how tightly a low code platform can be integrated with their stack.
+Some early low code platforms were limited on support for connectors, leaving developers with complex workarounds or missed requirements.

 What does low code do?